 - Favor low-glycemic, nutrient-dense vegetables like asparagus, broccoli, spinach, and kale to minimize glycemic load

 Again, a bit of vaginal odor is not abnormal for healthy women.
-A dramatic unpleasant change in odor, however, can indicate a problem, though usually not a serious one.
+But a dramatic unpleasant change in odor can indicate a problem, though usually not a serious one.
 Get it checked out.